 - Trays to hold the pots – I like the ones with the domes.
 The dome acts like a little greenhouse and it helps to retain heat and moisture to give your seeds a good start.

 - Shelving – this is the shelving unit I use.
 Because the width on this one is 48”, it works perfect for the 48” shop lights.
 It’s very easy to hang shop lights on it and to be able to adjust them.
 There are lots of DIY seed starting set-ups on Pinterest, but I really love this style because of the ability to hang the shop lights and I don’t have to worry about water on the shelves when I’m watering.
 It’s definitely an investment up front, but I’ve been using mine for several years.
-Amazon has a great price on this shelving unit, $20 cheaper than the one I bought several years ago at a big box store.

 - Power Strip with a timer, or a separate timer.
 I never remember to turn the lights off and on, so very early on in my seed starting venture, I knew I would need a timer.